omise/omise-android/README.md

 That's it!
 The SDK should now picks up card.io and shows a camera button automatically.

-## 3DS Verification support
+## Authorizing Payment
-Some merchant require their customers to verify themselves with [3-D Secure verification process](https://www.omise.co/fraud-protection#3-d-secure).
-Omise iOS SDK provide a built in class to do the verification.
+Some payment method require the customers to authorize the payment via an authorized URL.
+This includes the [3-D Secure verification](https://www.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://www.omise.co/offsite-payment), [Alipay](https://www.omise.co/alipay) and etc. Omise Android SDK provide a built in class to do the authorization.

-#### Verify 3DS Activity
+#### Authorizing Payment Activity

 To use it, first declare the availability of the activity in your `AndroidManifest.xml` file as follows: